-The earthquake and tsunami that hit Indonesia on September 28, killed more than 2,000 people and injured 4,000 others.
-Some 68,000 homes were destroyed or damaged, displacing more than 200,000 people.
-Humanity & Inclusion is assisting victims of the disaster, in partnership with Ikatan Fisioterapis Indonesia (IFI), a local physical therapy association.
+The earthquake and tsunami that hit Indonesia on 28th September killed more than 2,000 people and injured 4,000 others.
+Some 68,000 homes were destroyed or damaged, and more than 200,000 people were displaced.
+HI is now assisting victims of the disaster, in partnership with the organization Ikatan Fisioterapis Indonesia (IFI).

-"Many people with disabilities are not aware of their rights in Palu.
-Their needs are too often ignored.
-We meet many people who have serious injuries as a result of the earthquake, but who did not seek help because the people around them did not think helping them was important.
-Thus, making sure their needs are taken into consideration is one of HI's priorities."
+"Many people with disabilities in Palu are not aware of their rights.
+Their needs are too often ignored and not sufficiently taken into account.
+We meet many people who have serious injuries (fractures, etc.) sustained during the earthquake, but who did not seek help because it was not considered a priority by the people around them.
+Making sure their needs are taken into consideration is one of HI's priorities," adds Cheria Noezar.